 Willow weaving kit

-One for nature lovers, make a fat ball bird feeder with full step by step instructions.
+One for nature lovers, use your basket weaving skills to make a fat ball bird feeder with full step by step instructions.

 Rope basket bag kit

-Make your own basket bag using cotton rope.
+Make your own basket bag using cotton rope with this basket weaving kit by Tabara.
 A sewing machine with a zigzag stitch is required for this project.

 We hope you’ve enjoyed learning about basket weaving with Tabara!
 Her website La Basketry has tons of basket weaving kits, advice and tips making it your one-stop shop for this beautiful craft.